It's a truism that a ground-breaking work is often not as well known as its successors. Edgar Allen Poe's prototypical

 Important parts of the trilogy take place in Mad Dog, Texas (read "mad dog" backwards).
 The books are copyright

-Deep Throat was declared legally obscene in Texas.
+1975, the same year the pornographic movie Deep Throat was declared legally obscene in Texas.
 But had every

-Deep Throat would look OK for Sunday School.
+word of this book been filmed, by comparison Deep Throat would look OK for Sunday School.
 Discordianism at its

 most fundamental level challenges cultural norms, and those definitely including sexuality.